logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 ##### Name the alert

 Give your alert a meaningful name.
+The name can contain letters, numbers, spaces, and special characters.
+Adding any other elements to your alert name, such as an emoji, will cause the alert to fail.

 When your alert triggers, its name is used as the email subject or notification heading.

 ##### Search components